salhe123/salhe123/README.md

 I'm a passionate developer with a love for creating innovative solutions and contributing to the open-source community.
 Here's a bit about me:

-## 🚀 About Me ,am salhe
+## 🚀 About Me

 - 🔭 I’m currently working on [Abyssinia Software Solution](link-to-your-project)
-- 🌱 I’m currently learning [React/Nextjs,Express and also FastAPI]
+- 🌱 I’m currently learning [React/Next.js, Express, and FastAPI and React Native]
-- 👯 I’m looking to Freelance
+- 👯 I’m looking to freelance
 - 🤔 I’m looking for help with [Backend]
 - 💬 Ask me about [Your Expertise/Technologies]
-- 📫 How to reach me: [salheseid92@gmail.com]
+- 📫 How to reach me: [salheseid92@gmail.com](mailto:salheseid92@gmail.com)
 - 😄 Pronouns: [Seya]
-- ⚡ Fun fact: [Loving Football]
+- ⚡ Fun fact: [I love football]

 ## 🛠️ Technologies & Tools